 Patients who have missing teeth do not have to despair that they will never find a suitable tooth replacement.
 Dental implants offer a wonderful method for completing a smile no matter how many teeth are missing.
-The only comprehensive method of tooth replacement, dental implants look, fit, and feel just like your natural teeth.
+Considered to be the only comprehensive method of tooth replacement; dental implants look, fit, and feel just like your natural teeth.
 We are pleased to offer dental implants in Millersville.
 Keep reading or give us a call to find out how they work and whether or not you can benefit from dental implants from our Millersville, MD dentist!

-If you are missing a single tooth, an implant-retained crown is an excellent way to replace it.
-It actually consists of three distinct parts: the implant itself, a custom-made all-porcelain crown, and an abutment.
-The abutment is similar to a small screw that is used to connect the crown to the implant, and after this is done, your crown will be virtually indistinguishable from your other teeth.
+Once we receive the final dental crown, bridge, or denture, you’ll return to our team, so we can attach your restoration to the dental implant posts.
 We’ll perfectly color-match the restoration to your smile, and you’ll be able to rely on it whether you are speaking, eating, or just showing off your smile for the camera.
 You’ll even be able to maintain it just like your natural teeth using consistent brushing, flossing, and regular dental visits.

 Dental implants can be used to secure a complete denture in cases when all the teeth have been lost.
 This option provides excellent stability for a full prosthetic -- something which is difficult to achieve with a traditional denture.
 A strategic number of dental implant posts can be used to provide a strong foundation for the new teeth.

-Dental implants come with a higher price tag compared to other options in tooth replacement, but they are a wise investment.
+Dental implants come with a higher price tag compared to other options for tooth replacement, but they are a wise investment.
 Since they’re designed to last a lifetime, they could easily be the most cost-effective solution in the long run.
 There is no fixed price for dental implants, so you will need to schedule a consultation with your dentist in Millersville to learn just what you can expect to pay for your tooth replacement.
 In the meantime, click on the button below to learn more!

-In order to help more patients get access to innovative dental implant supported tooth replacement options, our team works with patients to help them budget for the cost of dental care.
-Even though the price of dental implants is not usually covered by dental benefit plans, the costs of other aspects of dental care will receive insurance coverage.
-We can also work with third party financiers to offer low-to-no-interest payment plans that can help you stay within your budget.
+In order to help more patients get access to innovative tooth replacement options, our team works with patients to help them budget for the cost of dental care.
+Even though the price of dental implants is not usually covered by insurance plans, the costs of other aspects of dental care are likely to receive insurance coverage.
+We work with third-party financiers to offer low-to-no-interest payment plans that can help you stay within your budget.
 Additionally, you can sign up for our dental membership plan so you can enjoy sizeable discounts on the services we offer.